holdensmagicalunicorn/cortex/README.md

-Cortex is a Django extension desgiend to (hopefully) make realtime Django painless.
+Cortex is a Django extension designed to (hopefully) make realtime Django painless.

-The goal is to establish a one-to-one correspondance between Backbone.js models and Django models and allow changes to be synced between client and server in realtime.
+The goal is to establish a one-to-one correspondence between Backbone.js models and Django models and allow changes to be synced between client and server in realtime.

+Everything is a work in progress at the moment.

 Directions:
 ===========